WeiShaoD/neuroimage-menu/docs/source/Linux_system/useful_command.rst

   nano ~/.bash_profile

-bash_profile is a script that is executed each time you start a new terminal.
+bash_profile is a configuration file for bash shell, whenever you invoke bash with a login, it will search for and load ~/bash_profile and all of the code contained within.
+In other words, bash_profile is a script that is executed each time you start a terminal.

 .. image:: tricks_profile.PNG